SNCASO SO.8000 Narval: Design and development

-The French Navy ordered two prototype SO.8000 strike fighters on 31 May 1946 to equip its aircraft carriers.
-If the prototypes were successful, it planned to order five pre-production models and sixty-five production aircraft.
+The French Navy ordered two prototype SO.8000 strike fighters on 31 May 1946.
+If the prototypes were successful, it planned to order five pre-production models and sixty-five production aircraft to equip its aircraft carriers.
 Designer Jean Dupuy developed a twin-boom pusher configuration design with a crescent wing and tricycle landing gear.
 The horizontal stabilizer was connected at the tops of the vertical stabilizers at the ends of the booms to avoid turbulence from the contra-rotating propeller.
 The pilot was provided with an ejection seat and the aircraft was intended to be fitted with six 20 mm MG 151 autocannon in the nose and to be able to carry 1000 kg of ordnance under the wings.
 A radar system was planned to be fitted in the lower front portion of the booms while the fuel was stowed between the cockpit and the engine.
 Dupuy wanted to use a British Rolls-Royce Griffon engine, but it proved to be too difficult to obtain.
 He planned to substitute a Hispano-Suiza 12Z instead, but the engine was still too immature to be used and he had to settle for an Arsenal 12H (a copy of the Junkers Jumo 213) driving the contra-rotating propeller.
 Ducts on the sides of the fuselage provided air for the engine radiator while the engine's air was provided by a prominent scoop on the left side of the fuselage.

 Only the first prototype was intended to be fitted with the nose guns, so the second prototype was completed first, beginning taxiing tests in December 1948.
 Test pilot Jacques Guignard attempted to make the first flight on 13 January 1949, but he was unable to take off despite achieving a speed of 200 km/h.
 Despite some modifications made to alleviate the problem, the second prototype still failed to take off on 25 January.
 The design team resorted to cutting V-shapes into the booms to give it an angle of 2°15' which would allow the aircraft to be trimmed nose-upwards to facilitate a takeoff.
 Further high-speed taxiing trials were made in February with promising results, but the elevator had to be enlarged from an area of 1.75 to 2.6 sqm, extending it past the vertical stabilizers, before it could make its maiden flight on 1 April.
 After modifications to its spoiler, elevator and landing gear doors, the aircraft made its next flight on 21 April.